jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 In Safenet, each intent specifies the proving mechanism that will resolve disputes for that intent.
 The Safenet protocol doesn't perscribe any specific proving methods for intents, and so the protocol itself does not guaruntee the safety or validity of proofs.
 Users who create intents must understand the proving method defined on that intent, and the trust assumptions that come along with that proving method.

-### Price Risk & Opportunity Cost

-After the processor delivers the asset on the spend chain, they are entitled to withdraw the asset on the debit chain, but not until the challenge period is complete.
-From the processor's perspective, there are two downsides to the wait period.

-1. These funds cannot be used to fulfill more intents until the challenge period is over.
-2. During the challenge period, the processor is exposed to fluctuations in price of the locked asset.

-These two factors may have some impact on transaction cost (compared to skipping Safenet and using the centralized processor directly with trust).

-_The protocol allows the processor to extract funds at any time if they prove on the debit chain that the funds were delivered.
-However, as described previously, most proving methods tend to be expensive and time-consuming, and so waiting for the withdrawal period works better in practice._

-### Competing Protocols

-From this post, it may seem like smart contract wallets are essential to providing low-cost, low-latency intents without trust assumptions.
-As a leader in smart contract wallets, Safe appears uniquely positioned to build this platform, but are smart contract wallets _truly_ required to support this system?
+## How Does Safenet Compare To Other Cross-Chain Intent Protocols?

+UniswapX recently announced a protocol called "The Compact" which provides low-latency, low-cost intents without centralized trust assumptions.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">chain abstraction is all the rage right now<br><br>value transfer across chains must become totally seamless<br><br>this is the vision for cross-chain UniswapX<br><br>been building out one of the primitives to help get there — a new protocol for reusable resource locks:<br><br>The Compact 🤝<br><br>let&#39;s 🧵</p>&mdash; 0age (@z0age) <a href="https://twitter.com/z0age/status/1861420959665639450?ref_src=twsrc%5Etfw">November 26, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Technically, no. In fact, there are already protocols using similar algorithms **without** smart contract wallets.
-[Across-Settlement](https://across.to/across-settlement) is one such protocol that exists today and has a head start on adoption.
-There are some differences between these protocols, but the most noticeable distinction is that Safenet locks funds in a user's smart contract wallet, whereas in the other systems, funds are sent to an escrow smart contract where they are locked.
+The most noticeable distinction between these protocols is that Safenet locks funds in a user's smart contract wallet, whereas in The Compact protocol, funds are sent to an escrow smart contract.

 **Does escrowing the funds in the user's smart contract wallet offer any advantages over the external escrow?**